KhronosGroup/glTF/extensions/2.0/Khronos/KHR_anchor_plane/README.md

 ### Node

+[Comment by Ben: This may be too advanced for the first pass at AR anchors.
+So this can be removed.
+It is more for advanced workflows.]

 This specifies the attachment node.
 By default it is assumed that the attachment node is the root of the model.
 But in some cases, this may not be desired.
 This optional parameter enables more complex attachments.

 The scale and sheer of the node is ignored, only its position and rotation is utilized.

 ### Transform

+[Comment by Ben: This may be too advanced for the first pass at AR anchors.
+So this can be removed.
+It is more for advanced workflows.]

 The optional the anchor relative to its local frame is optional.
 In the majority of cases this is not required.
 But in some case, specifying the relative transform can make content creation easier.